 - making a complaint or allegation that there has been a breach of the Equal Opportunity Act;

-- bringing a dispute to VEOHRC or bringing proceedings under the Equal Opportunity Act;
+- bringing a dispute to the VEOHRC or bringing proceedings under the Equal Opportunity Act;

-- giving Material presented to a court to prove or disprove a fact.
-It can include what witnesses say as well as documents and other objects. or information, or providing any document, in relation to a dispute or in connection with an Equal Opportunity Act investigation;
+- giving evidence or information, or providing any document, in relation to a dispute or in connection with an Equal Opportunity Act investigation;

 - refusing to engage in discriminatory conduct or to sexually harass someone;

 - alleging that someone else has contravened the Equal Opportunity Act.